 Last spring, we kicked off a new research project to answer the question, why do many physically & mentally prepared hunters unexpectedly crash on multiple-day, intense, backcountry trips under heavy load?

-The crash would come on slowly at first with some fatigue, loss of strength, and brain fog...But at some point during the hunt, they would always hit a wall.
-That moment when their mind and body would completely shut down.
+The crash comes on slowly at first with some fatigue, loss of strength, and brain fog...But at some point during the hunt, the athletes we observed would always hit a wall; that moment when their mind and body would completely shut down.

 It’s hard to explain to someone if they’ve never experienced it.
 One minute you are doing ok and the next, you are convinced you might not make it out.

-We have a name for it… it’s called “Bonking.”
+We have a name for it called “bonking.”
 As soon as you bonk, you lose your mental capacity tenfold and the hunt might as well be over.

-For those that have experiencing it, they usually describe it as “my body just shut down.”
+For those that have experienced it, they usually describe it as “my body just shut down.”